spring-media/curation-pkgs-public/README.md

 # curation-pkgs-public

-Public packages of team autocuration
+Contains public packages of team auto-curation.

+**WARNING: This repo is public, only for non-critical code.**